 Justin joined Watsi on December 8th, 2015.
-Four years ago, Justin became the 1666th member to automatically support a new Watsi patient every month.
-Since then, 4,287 more people have become monthly donors!
-Justin's most recent donation traveled 8,500 miles to support Nelson, a butcher at a small shop from Kenya, to fund treatment for a bone infection.
+Eight years ago, Justin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Justin's most recent donation traveled 8,700 miles to support Neserian, a 4 year old boy from Tanzania, to fund burn contracture release surgery and amputation.